 March 2012: In February 2012, at the AAG conference in New York, I had the pleasure of being on a panel revisiting Engels' classic pamphlet "The Housing Question".
 The panel consisted of Ute Lehrer, Kate Shaw, myself, Neil Smith and Peter Marcuse.
 It followed three invigorating paper sessions on the same theme - there is so much from that pamphlet, published in 1872, that rings true today.
 Many thanks to comrade Anders Lund Hansen for filming it and uploading it!

 I was born in 1975 and raised on the 'Somerset Levels' in southern England.
-I'm an urban geographer, employed as Senior Lecturer in Human Geography at The University of Edinburgh, which I joined in August 2008.
+I'm an urban geographer, employed as Reader in Urban Geography at The University of Edinburgh, which I joined in August 2008.
 I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is at once politically committed and theoretically informed.
 When on an exchange program at the University of South Florida (1996-7), I also benefited enormously from the remarkable pedagogical and political energy of Kevin Archer, who had studied under David Harvey at Johns Hopkins.
-To the astonishment of all who knew me, I became a serious nerd as an undergraduate, turning down invitations to pubs and bars in favour of immersing myself in the works of, inter alia, Smith, David Harvey, Peter Marcuse, Michael Watts, Linda McDowell, Neil Smith, Eric Sheppard, Dick Peet, Miles Ogborn, David Ley, Damaris Rose, Allan Pred, Ceri Peach, Derek Gregory, Margit Mayer, Doreen Massey, Jamie Peck.
+To the astonishment of all who knew me, I became a serious nerd as an undergraduate, turning down invitations to pubs and bars in favour of immersing myself in the works of, inter alia, Smith, David Harvey, Peter Marcuse, Michael Watts, Linda McDowell, Neil Smith, Eric Sheppard, Dick Peet, Miles Ogborn, John Western, David Ley, Damaris Rose, Allan Pred, Ceri Peach, Derek Gregory, Margit Mayer, Doreen Massey, Jamie Peck.
 "If this is geography," I thought, "then I want to be part of it."